Get Help Today. (800) 516-4357

-One major factor is whether the drug was long-acting or short-acting, with short-acting drugs generally having more intense symptoms and shorter withdrawal timelines than long-acting drugs.
+One major factor that affects the duration of opioid withdrawal is whether the drug was long-acting or short-acting.
+Short-acting drugs generally have more intense symptoms and shorter withdrawal timelines than long-acting drugs.

 How Long Does Opiate Withdrawal Last?